 So, if you’re planning on taking on a green renovation project, you’ll – of course – want to do it in style but without causing additional harm to our environment.
 Here are some tips that will make this entire project considerably easier and less stressful.

 Make a game plan

-First and foremost, you’ll need to make a game plan, simply because without a clear plan in place it’s very easy to get lost and become overwhelmed with the entire project.
-So, determine what you wish to upgrade, organize all the work that needs to be done ahead of time and make all other necessary preparations.
-Additionally, research all the green solutions you wish to implement in your home to see what the best options are – both price-wise and transportation-wise.
-For example, while bamboo is considered to be very green and eco-friendly, the fact is that it’s mostly grown, harvested and transported from Southeast Asia, which significantly lowers its eco-friendliness if you count in all the carbon emission during transportation.
+First and foremost, you’ll need to make a game plan, simply.
+Because without a clear plan in place it’s very easy to get lost and become overwhelmed with the entire project.
+So, determine what you wish to upgrade, organize all the work that needs to be done ahead of time.
+Additionally, make all other necessary preparations.
+Additionally, research all the green solutions you wish to implement in your home to see what the best options are.
+Both price-wise and transportation-wise.
+For example, while bamboo is considered to be very green and eco-friendly.
+The fact is that it’s mostly grown, harvested and transported from Southeast Asia.
+Which significantly lowers its eco-friendliness if you count in all the carbon emission during transportation.

 Prepare your space for the upgrade